-Finding/ Recommendation Reference Status Action Required 1 Resolved; not implemented.
+Finding/ Recommendation Reference Status Action Required 1 and 3 Resolved; not implemented.
 No further response to the Office of Inspector General is required.
-The recommendation will be referred to the Assistant Secretary for Policy, Management and Budget for tracking of implementation.
-2 and 3 Implemented.
-No further action is required www.oig.doi.gov
+The recommendations will be referred to the Assistant Secretary for Policy, Management and Budget for tracking of implementation.
+Implemented.
+No further action is required.

-ILLEGAL OR WASTEFUL ACTIVITIES SHOULD BE REPORTED TO THE OFFICE OF INSPECTOR GENERAL
+ILLEGAL OR WASTEFUL ACTIVITIES SHOULD BE REPORTED TO THE OFFICE OF INSPECTOR GENERAL www.oig.doi.gov